 The user starts by positioning the microphone high up on the voice box while talking to the receiving partner.
 The user may try a variety of positions moving back on the neck and away from the voice box.
 It will be noted that clarity, and hence intelligibility, will increase but audio level will decrease.
 Select the position that provides the best audio level with good intelligibility.

-Now attach the neck band or neck strap according to the user’s preference.
+Now attach the neck band or neck strap according to the User’s preference.
 The Throat Microphone must be positioned with only light pressure – just enough to ensure the unit will not move during work.
-The neckband may be reshaped (larger or smaller) and the neck straps length may be adjusted to accommodate the user’s neck profile, after which the neck straps can be unhooked for easy removal.
-The neckband should be worn in a manner such that the opening occurs at the front (leaving the windpipe unrestricted) so that tensing the neck muscles will not cause a restriction of the user’s throat.
+The neckband may be reshaped (larger or smaller) and the neck straps length may be adjusted to accommodate the User’s neck profile, after which the neck straps can be unhooked for easy removal.
+The neckband should be worn in a manner such that the opening is positioned at the front (leaving the windpipe unrestricted) so that tensing the neck muscles will not cause a restriction of the User’s throat.

 To remove the windscreen, simply grasp the screen on one side, pull outward, and over the microphone end.